stefanrua/gpucomp/poster.md

 # Conclusion

-Using the CPU compressor `zstd` seems to be the reasonable choice with our current hardware and the state of GPU compressors.
-An eye should be kept on `dietgpu`, as it is still in its infancy and under rapid development. `dietgpu` uses a compression algorithm called Asymmetric Numeral Systems (ANS)[^ans_paper], which is an important part of `zstd` as well.
+Using the CPU compressor `zstd` is a reasonable choice with our current hardware and the current state of GPU compressors. `dietgpu` is promising, and may see significant improvements in the future, as it is in a very early stage in development. `dietgpu` uses a compression algorithm called Asymmetric Numeral Systems (ANS)[^ans_paper], which is an important part of `zstd` as well.
 This looks promising for a future GPU implementation of `zstd`.

 [^ans_paper]: <https://arxiv.org/pdf/1311.2540.pdf>